Monobia

 Nest architecture

-The use of intercalary and vestibular —empty chambers between and at the nest entrance—is thought to confuse into believing the nest is unoccupied, though this function remains incompletely demonstrated.
+The use of intercalary and vestibular —empty chambers between cells and at the nest entrance—is thought to confuse into believing the nest is unoccupied, though this function remains incompletely demonstrated.

 Tags